William Lawrence is currently working on a musical, Dance On The Moon.

 Various commissions, including portraits of Rod Stewart; Sir Elton John; Alec Waugh; Robin Maugham; Henry Fry, founder of the Labour National History Museum; Brian Desmond Hurst…

 Exhibited at ALL HALLOWS by THE TOWER in London.
-Commissioned by The Dockland Development Corporation for a sculpture titled: ENTERPRISE – for the opening of East London’s Dockland by the then Chancellor of the Exchequer Sir Geoffrey Howe.
+Commissioned by The Dockland Development Corporation for a sculpture titled: ENTERPRISE – for the opening of East London’s Docklands by the then Chancellor of the Exchequer Sir Geoffrey Howe.

 2009 – QUALIFIED AS A TEACHER OF ENGLISH LANGUAGE TO FOREIGN STUDENTS